gregwhitaker/springboot-rsocketsetup-example/README.md

 # springboot-rsocketmetadatasetup-example
-An example of sending a setup payload with [RSocket](http://rsocket.io) and Spring Boot.
+An example of sending a `SETUP` payload with [RSocket](http://rsocket.io) and Spring Boot.

+RSocket allows for data to be sent on connection setup.
+This is handy for one-time connection configuration tasks your application may need.

 ## Building the Example
 Run the following command to build the example: